gnieark/trash-email-alias/README.md

-# trash-email-alias
+# Trash-email-alias
-a dovecot sieve 's script and configuration to generate a temporary random alias
+A dovecot sieve 's script and configuration to generate a temporary random alias.

-# usage
+# Usage
 Just send an email to the configured em-mail generator.
 It will respond you and indicate what is your alias.
-You can test it by sending a mail to [ getalias Arobaze tinad.fr ]
+You can test it by sending a mail to [ getalias Arobaze tinad.fr ].

 # Configure